 If you are travelling from outside the UK we will arrange for you to meet up with your group on arrival in Canada.

 Our representatives are there to be a helpful friend to you and steer you through difficulties of any kind.
-Arjun will keep us updated on your health and welfare throughout.
+Caroline will keep us updated on your health and welfare.

 - Access to your own personal ‘My Oyster’ account – our online portal where you can find out much more about the program and manage your booking